Erculescu/OOP/README.md

 # OOP
-# These are the projects I create in order to exercise my skills
+# These are the projects I create in order to practice my skills